imouzon/dmc2015/README.md

 Then you will be asked for your password.

 ###Windows
-I recommend using the windows app https://windows.github.com/
+I recommend using the windows app https://windows.github.com/ provided by Github.
+Like the mac app, there are some things you can do from the command line that you can't do in the app, but you will most likely never need them.

 #A first exercise
 Notice that there is a folder team_pics.
 If you look inside it you will see a picture labeled ian.jpg